Doing Business in Tanzania

 - Top export partners: China, India, Japan, and the Emirates

 - Top import products: consumer goods, machinery, transportation

-equipment, industrial raw materials, crude oil.
+equipment, industrial raw materials, and crude oil.

 - Currency: Tanzanian Shilling (TZS)

-- The Central Corridor
+- Central Corridor

-- The Northern corridor
+- Northern Corridor

-- The North-South Corridor
+- North-South Corridor

 Other ports: Port of Mombasa (Kenya):